center-for-threat-informed-defense/security-stack-mappings/docs/scoring.md

 ## Protect Scoring

-The scoring rubric used to assess a security control's ability to prevent the execution of an ATT&CK (sub-)technique is presented below:
+The scoring rubric used to assess a security control's ability to prevent or minimize the impact of the execution of an ATT&CK (sub-)technique is presented below:

 | Score | Description |
 |------|------|